 #6: Be Accountable to Someone Else

 One great way to get your writing done faster is to add in an element of accountability.
 If someone else knows about your writing plans – you’re more likely to stick to them!
-You could partner up with a friend and swap your weekly word counts, you could post on Facebook or Twitter, or you could join in with something like NaNoWriMo (coming up very soon).
+You could partner up with a friend and swap your weekly word counts, you could post on Facebook or Twitter, or you could join in with something like NaNoWriMo (which started yesterday).

 #7: When You’re Writing, Write!